Chart Color Schemes

 Middle Park - Jamboree Heights's population is slightly older than the national pattern

-The median age in Middle Park - Jamboree Heights as of 2021 is 39 years, slightly higher than Greater Brisbane's average of 36 years but close to Australia's median of 38 years.
-Compared to Greater Brisbane, Middle Park - Jamboree Heights has a higher percentage of residents aged 65-74 (10.7%) but fewer residents aged 25-34 (10.7%).
-Between the 2016 and 2021 censuses, the population aged 75 to 84 increased from 4.5% to 6.8%, while the 25 to 34 age group decreased from 12.0% to 10.7% and the 55 to 64 age group dropped from 12.1% to 10.9%.
+The median age in Middle Park - Jamboree Heights is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
+Compared to Greater Brisbane, Middle Park - Jamboree Heights has a higher proportion of residents aged 65-74 (10.7%) but fewer residents aged 25-34 (10.7%).
+Between the 2021 Census and the present, the population aged 75 to 84 has increased from 4.5% to 6.8%.
+Conversely, the proportion of residents aged 25 to 34 has decreased from 12.0% to 10.7%, and the group aged 55 to 64 has dropped from 12.1% to 10.9%.
 By 2041, Middle Park - Jamboree Heights is projected to experience significant changes in its age composition.
-Notably, the 75 to 84 age group is expected to grow by 37%, reaching 682 people from 496.
-The aging population trend is evident, with those aged 65 and above accounting for all of the projected growth.
-Conversely, population declines are projected for the 65 to 74 and 45 to 54 age groups.
+The population aged 75 to 84 is expected to grow by 37%, reaching 682 people from the current 496.
+This growth will be driven entirely by the aging population dynamic, with those aged 65 and above contributing all projected growth.
+Meanwhile, population declines are projected for the groups aged 65-74 and 45-54.